Ketel Marte Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- May will take the mound to start for the Dodgers, his first this season.
+- Kershaw will take the mound to start for the Dodgers, his first of the season.

-- In his last appearance on Thursday, Sept.
-22, the 25-year-old righty, started and went four innings against the Arizona Diamondbacks.
+- The 35-year-old southpaw last appeared Thursday, Oct.
+13 against the San Diego Padres, when he started and went five innings.

 © 2023 Data Skrive.
 All rights reserved.